How do I add sensors to my dashboard?

 Please note:

-The device needs a "configuration" which tells it how to connect to it's configured networks.
-In order for the device to receive this configuration it needs to be able to communicate with our cloud.
-If it's a cellular capable device, a G5C or G6C, obviously the device will be able to use it's cellular connection to download that configuration, but it may be that the location the device is in doesn't have good cellular reception for the supported LTE network in that region.
+The sensor needs a "configuration" which tells it how to connect to it's configured networks.
+In order for the sensor to receive this configuration it needs to be able to communicate with our cloud.
+If the sensor is cellular-capable, it will attempt to use its cellular connection to download the configuration.
+However, it's possible that the sensor's location lacks adequate cellular reception for the supported LTE network in that region.

-If the device is a non-cellular unit, a G5 or G6, it will need access to an unrestricted ethernet network to be able to download its configuration.
+If the sensor is a non-cellular unit, it will need access to an unrestricted ethernet network to be able to download its configuration.
 This networks needs to have our required URLS allow-listed.
 The device will then use the ethernet network to download its configuration so it can start communicating with our cloud.